H-1B Visa Benefits in 2026 | Pros and Cons, Advantages | VisaNation

 Dual Intent

-Unlike many other work visa classifications, one of the H-1B’s many benefits is the fact that it is considered to be a “dual intent” visa.
+One of the H-1B’s many benefits is the fact that it is a “dual intent” visa.
 This means that you can pursue legal permanent residency while under H-1B nonimmigrant status.
-This is a large advantage over some other visas, such as the TN and J-1 classifications.
+This is a significant advantage over some other visas, such as the TN and J-1 classifications.

 H-1B Disadvantages 2023